aaa2ppp/vk-internship-2025-02/README.md

 - **Backend**: RESTful API for querying and adding ping results.
 - **Frontend**: React application to display ping results.
-- **Pinger**: Service that pings Docker containers and sends results to the backend.
+- **Pinger**: Service that pings hosts and sends results to the backend.
 - **Database**: PostgreSQL database to store ping results.
 - **Nginx**: Reverse proxy to serve the frontend and backend.